SuperSayf/space-crusader/README.md

 3D Gameplay: Does the game effectively utilize all three dimensions, with controls appropriately responsive?

-- Yes it does, you can move, up down left and right in terms of the planets and asteriods they do move in three dimensions as they are moving around and rotating.
+- Yes it does, you can move, up down left and right in terms of the planets and asteroids they do move in three dimensions as they are moving around and rotating.

 Physics Model: Does the game incorporate a functioning physics model, including collision and explosion mechanics?